 - You must write the disclaimer in clear and understandable language

-If you fail to disclose your affiliate relationships adequately, you could be reported and fined.
+You could be reported and fined if you fail to disclose your affiliate relationships adequately.
 Lasso’s affiliate link display boxes let you customize all of your affiliate links, including a built-in disclosure.

 Some tips for crafting your disclosure statement:

-- Don’t Hide It: According to the FTC, your disclosure must be located in an obvious place where it can’t be missed by your readers, ideally, before you present them with a buying decision.
-It’s best to post your disclosure at the top of your articles.
-Don’t be sneaky by burying it at the bottom of the page.
+- Don’t Hide It: According to the FTC, your disclosure must be located in a prominent place where it can’t be missed by your readers, ideally, before you present them with a buying decision.
+So it’s best to post your disclosure at the top of your articles.
+But, on the other hand, don’t be sneaky by burying it at the bottom of the page.

 - No Abbreviations: As part of the updated FTC guidelines, you can’t use an abbreviated version of a hashtag as a disclosure in social media posts.
 Forbidden examples include #collab or #spons.
 Appropriate examples include #collaboration, #promotion, #ad, and #sponsored.

-Don’t use #affiliate even though it’s the full word because not all readers may understand what the word means.
+Don’t use #affiliate even though it’s the whole word because not all readers may understand what the word means.

 8 Copywriting Tips to Boost Affiliate Link Clickthrough Rates